-Les mots justes – the diplomatic route
+Les mots justes – the diplomatic route for dealing with a losing bid

 Supplier relations endure peaks and troughs so where a company ensures its erstwhile customer knows it has improved its abilities in the areas they lost out on, it can position them to win next time out.